nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. Click `File` > `Import`
 3. Click `Gradle` > `Gradle Project` > `Next` > `Next`
 4. Click `Browse`, then locate the project's directory
+5. Click > `Next` > `Next`
-5. Click `Finish`
+6. Click `Finish`

   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
+  > * If unable to successfully import (i.e. errors showing up), reimport it and select 'overwrite'
+  > * If Eclipse auto-changed any settings files during the import process, you may discard those changes.
+Remember not to push these changed files if settings are local.
-  > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish
-      (This is because Gradle downloads library files from servers during the project set up process)
+  > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish.
+(This is because Gradle downloads library files from servers during the project set up process) You may check on its progress via the progress bar at the bottom right corner of Eclipse.
-  > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.

-#### Generate .jar file

-Run `Generate Jar build.bat` located in root folder
+[//]: # "@@author"

 ## Design